mjtic/word-game/README.md

 # WORD-GAME

-This is a simple hang-man stlye WORDGAME using JavaScript and Web APIs.
+This is a straightforward word game, implemented with JavaScript and Web APIs.
+It's a mixed trivia timed quiz where each question is allocated a 2-minute timeframe.

 ## TOOLS